gwmodeling/challenge/README.md

 ## Head data
 Five hydraulic head time series were selected for this challenge.
 The monitoring wells are located in sedimentary aquifers, but in different climatological and hydrogeological settings.

-## Modeling rules

-- Participants may use any type of model.
-- The groundwater time series themselves may not be used as model input.
-- The hydraulic heads observed between 2000 and 2015, or part thereof, may be used for calibration.
-- The modeling workflow must be reproducible, preferably through the use of scripts, but otherwise described in enough detail to reproduce the results.

 ## Model inputs
 The model may use (part of) the following data, which is provided as part of the challenge for 2000-2020: